Wigner distributions in Rindler spacetime and nonvacuum Minkowski states: Special cases of Wigner distributions

 We now proceed further to obtain an inertial frame functional in terms of Minkowski modes that yields the reduced Wigner functional Eq.\eqref{eq:33}.
 We first read off $g_1(K) = g_4(K) = 4 \pi^2 a \tanh{(\pi |K|/\gamma)}$ and $ g_2(K)=g_3(K) = 0 $ by comparing Eq.\eqref{eq:33} with Eq.\eqref{eq:9}.
 Next, we use the inverse Fourier transform in Eq.(\ref{eq:5} - \ref{eq:8}) to determine the weight function f$(k,k')$.
 Substituting the resulting weight function into Eq.\eqref{eq:3} yields

 where, $\gamma' =\gamma/a$.
+Here, $\psi^0$ represents the polygamma function of order 0, i.e., the digamma function.
 The range of the integration over k and $k'$ in the above expression is - $\infty$ to $\infty$.
 However, one can split the integration and use the $\theta (kk')$ term to change the integration limit from 0 to $\infty$.
 This yields some another weight, say h, where the integration runs from 0 to $\infty$.
 The expectation value of the number density of Minkowski particles can be determined using Eq.\eqref{eq:12}.
 To obtain the inverse of $ h(k,k')$ we use the definition $\int h(k,k')h^{-1} (k',k'') dk' $ = $\delta(k-k'')$ and substitute the form of $h(k,k')$ from Eq.\eqref{eq:35} to identify the resultant expression as a Fredholm integral equation of the second kind \cite{lovitt2014linear}.
-Using the standard solution of Fredholm integral equation into Eq.\eqref{eq:13} yields the following series \---\ describing the expectation value of the number density of the Minkowski particles \---\ which is convergent as $\gamma' \rightarrow 0 $.
+Using the standard solution of the Fredholm integral equation in Eq.\eqref{eq:13} yields the following series---describing the expectation value of the number density of Minkowski particles---which is convergent as $\gamma' \rightarrow 0$ .

 where $h(k,k')$ represents the term, apart from $\theta (kk')$, in the weight function $f(k,k')$ that appears alongside the Dirac delta function, given by \\